gsajulia/tnt-challenge/README.md

-This repository is for tnt challenge
+This repository is for tnt challenge, the exercises consist of technical questions or application of code in the browser resulting in modifications within the site.